This guide to using Pisa Centrale station explains how to access the The Leaning Tower and Duomo when arriving in Pisa by train.

 However Pisa Centrale is not the closest station to the tower - Pisa S. Rossore station is and it has much easier access – it only takes around 8 mins to walk between Pisa S. Rossore and The Leaning Tower/Pisa Duomo.

-If your train is calling at Pisa S. Rossore (only Regionale trains do) then leave the train there and not at Pisa Centrale.
+If your train is calling at Pisa S. Rossore (only Regionale trains do so) then leave the train there and not at Pisa Centrale.

 Though the trains from Firenze heading to La Spezia call at Pisa S. Rossore AFTER they call at Pisa Centrale.